harrison-tran/recruiting-prompts/README.md

 Rough Draft:

 Instead of using * for bullet points, use - instead.
 Remove all citations.
-Remove all bolding so that I can paste it into our ATS.
+Space the document in smaller paragraphs for easier visibility.
+Remove all bold formatting so that I can paste it into our ATS.
 ```